-In the 2024–25 season, Lyons appeared at Carnegie Hall as soprano soloist in Vaughan Williams’ Dona Nobis Pacem, with Knoxville Opera as Musetta in La Bohème, and with Lyric Fest as a featured soloist in Nevertheless, She Sang.
-She performed at high-profile galas for President Joe Biden and Dr. Jill Biden alongside Billy Porter and Alan Cumming; for the United Nations honoring Secretary Pete Buttigieg, Governor Gretchen Whitmer, and chef José Andrés; for the Ball for the Mall celebrating Dave Grohl, the Mellon Foundation, and director George C. Wolfe; and for the Denyce Graves Foundation.
-She also sung for an audience of 25,000 at Red Bull Arena for Gotham FC.
+In the 2024–25 season, Lyons appears at Carnegie Hall as soprano soloist in Vaughan Williams’ Dona Nobis Pacem, with Knoxville Opera as Musetta in La Bohème, and with Lyric Fest as a featured soloist in Nevertheless, She Sang.
+She performs at high-profile galas for President Joe Biden and Dr. Jill Biden alongside Billy Porter and Alan Cumming; for the United Nations honoring Secretary Pete Buttigieg, Governor Gretchen Whitmer, and chef José Andrés; for the Ball for the Mall celebrating Dave Grohl, the Mellon Foundation, and director George C. Wolfe; and for the Denyce Graves Foundation.
+She also sings for an audience of 25,000 at Red Bull Arena for Gotham FC.

 A specialist in bel canto repertoire, Lyons has starred in the title roles of La Straniera at Lincoln Center, Lucia di Lammermoor, Norma, Amenaide in Tancredi, Giulietta in I Capuleti e i Montecchi, Norina in Don Pasquale, and Adina in L’elisir d’amore, and in concert at El Museo del Barrio, excerpts in the title role of Lucrezia Borgia.
 She has delivered standout performances as Agrippina at Florida Grand Opera, and The Governess in The Turn of the Screw, and has worked with San Francisco Opera across multiple seasons.
 Her concert appearances include solo performances at Carnegie Hall and the Kennedy Center, with repertoire spanning Mozart’s Exsultate, jubilate, Rossini’s Stabat Mater, and Beethoven’s Symphony No. 9.
 As a recitalist, she has appeared with Lyric Fest at the Academy of Vocal Arts, the Ravinia Steans Institute, and the Tucson Desert Song Festival.